nheyn/isomorphic-dispatcher/README.md

 ### Plans
 * Add index.js for public API
+* Update to use let/const
-* Change Store method name 'useIsoDispatcher' to 'useToFinishOnServer'
+* Change Store method name 'useIsoDispatcher' to 'finishOnServerUsing'
+* Move utilities functions / classes to their own files
 * Update Store to take the arg passed to 'onServer' the same way it adds 'useIsoDispatcher'
-* Update to use let/const
 * Update internal data structures to use [Immutable.js](http://facebook.github.io/immutable-js/)
 * Only call subscribers when the state of a Store has mutated
 * Update Store to allow 'onServer' to be called asynchronously